Dresden left-wing extremism trial

-On 31 May 2023, a Dresden court found 28-year-old far-left extremist Lina Engel (Note: In accordance with the German press code regarding anonymity of defendants, media outlets did not publish Lina's full name.) guilty of six acts of violence including attempted murder against neo-Nazi individuals, and sentenced her to five years and three months of imprisonment.
+On 31 May 2023, a Dresden court found 28-year-old far-left extremist Lina Engel (Note: In accordance with the German press code regarding anonymity of defendants, media outlets did not publish Lina's full name.) guilty of six acts of violence including causing dangerous bodily harm against neo-Nazi individuals, and sentenced her to five years and three months of imprisonment.
 Three co-defendants (Lennart A., Jonathan Philipp M., and Jannis R.) were charged with her, convicted and received shorter sentences.

 Background

 In 2022, the Federal Office for the Protection of the Constitution released a report saying that there had been a significant rise in far-left extremism in Germany, with violence directed "primarily at the police and right-wing extremists" and linking far-left extremism to climate protest groups.
 The Federal Criminal Police Office's annual report that same year stated there had been a drop in cases attributed to left-wing extremism in 2022, and a 16% increase in cases attributed to far-right extremism.
-German police found that 23,493 registered crimes were attributable to the far right in 2022, with 6,976 crimes attributed to the far left in the same year.
+German police attributed 23,493 registered crimes to the far right in 2022, and 6,976 to the far left.